nonplayer/hammercrawl/hc_complete_rules.md

   - **Good:** Fate = add your level to your roll.
   - **Okay:** Mind, Body, Death = add 1/2 your level (round down) to the roll.
   - **Bad:** Area = add 1/3 your level (round down) to the roll.
+* **Gear Restrictions:** Can use all weapons, shields, and armour that are not otherwise prohibited by their deity.

 **Heavenly Power (Spellcaster):** Clerics channel the divine will of their deities to cast spells from the Cleric spell list.
 Clerics begin the game with a holy prayerbook which contains a base of three (3) randomly-determined clerical prayers.
 This number of bonus spells is directly modified by the Cleric's WIS mod, which can reduce the bonus amount to zero (but not lower).
 At each new level the Cleric is divinely inspired to add two (2) new prayers to their book, and they can add more by sanctifying, converting, and transcribing prayers to other gods found on scrolls and books in dungeons.